rebremer/azure-function-selenium/readme.md

 ## Azure Function in Python running selenium webdriver using a custom docker image
-The base Azure Function does not contain the necessary chromium packages to run selenium webdriver.
-This project creates a custom docker image with the required libraries such that it can be run as Azure Function
+The base Azure Function image does not contain the necessary chromium packages to run selenium webdriver.
+This project creates a custom docker image with the required libraries such that it can be run as Azure Function.

 ### 1. Prerequisites